-We currently have four programs to which our research and development costs are attributable.
+We currently have four clinical trials to which the majority of our research and development costs are attributable.
 We have not accumulated and tracked our research and development costs or our personnel and personnel-related costs on a program-by-program basis as our employee and infrastructure resources, and many of our costs, are directed broadly to applicable research endeavors.
 As a result, we are unable to specify precisely the costs incurred for each of our programs on a program-by-program basis.